Plan Ahead for This Ultimate Lake George Winter Getaway

 First Up: Lite Up the Village

 Lake George Village host Lite Up the Village on November 26, 2022.
 Shepard Park will be illuminated with thousands of lights to celebrate the season, families can enjoy horse-drawn carriage rides, and there will be refreshments.
 Best of all, the lights stay up throughout the season.

 Next: Choose Your Activities & Book Ahead With Winterfest

-Lake George is bringing back Winterfest for the third year in a row, to start December 27 and run through March 5, 2023.
+Lake George is bringing back Winterfest for the third year in a row, to start December 26 and run through March 5, 2023.
 This is a simple, ultra-affordable package that gives you an incredible winter experience in Lake George.
-Stay tuned for this season's details!

 Back for 2023: Ice Castles

 Ice Castles returns to Charles R. Wood Park starting on January 27, weather permitting!
 Ice Castles is an incredible, frozen attraction made up of thousands of icicles and spanning about one acre.

 Guests are able to slide on ice slides, sit in an ice throne, crawl through ice tunnels, and much more.
 And did we mention the entire attraction is lit up by LED lights embedded inside the ice?
 New this year, there will also be an ice bar!

 The Lake George Winter Carnival: 61 Years of Snowtastic Fun